NCATSTranslator/reasoner-validator/docs/index.rst

 Running the Web Service Directly
 --------------------------------

-The service may be run directly as a python module.
-It is suggested that a virtual environment first be created (using virtualenv, conda, within your IDE, or equivalent).
-Then, certain Python dependencies need to be installed, as follows:
+The service may be run directly as a Python module after certain dependencies are installed using poetry, as follows:

 .. code-block:: bash